Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparing probes

-When comparing the topological estimators with the 1-point statistics, we find that the latter provide tighter constraints on the dark energy equation of state parameter $w_0$, with improvements of $5\%$, $15\%$, and $22\%$ over BNs, MFs, and peaks, respectively.
-In the case of $\sigma_8$, the MFs yield the best performance, outperforming the 1-point statistics by $5\%$.
-However, 1-point probes exhibit better results than BNs and peaks, achieving a gain of $10\%$ and $22\%$, respectively.
+When comparing the topological estimators with the one-point statistics, we find that the latter provide tighter constraints on the dark energy equation of state parameter $w_0$, with improvements of $5\%$, $15\%$, and $22\%$ over BNs, MFs, and peaks, respectively.
+In the case of $\sigma_8$, the MFs yield the best performance, outperforming the one-point statistics by $5\%$.
+However, one-point probes exhibit better results than BNs and peaks, achieving a gain of $10\%$ and $22\%$, respectively.
 Different results emerge from our APM analysis, where the Starlet filter targets smaller physical scales.
-As a consequence, the HOS measurements are more affected by shape noise and the 1-point probes show better performance, being more robust to noise.
+As a consequence, the HOS measurements are more affected by shape noise and the one-point probes show better performance, being more robust to noise.
 It is also important to recall that all improvements below $10\%$ are of limited significance when considering the additional uncertainty budget introduced by ill-conditioning.
-Nevertheless, all HOSs offer an unquestionable improvement over the $\gamma$-2PCFs, with enhancement factors ranging in $[1.35, 1.85]$ for $\sigma_8$ and $[1.95, 2.45]$ for $w_0$.
+Nevertheless, all HOS offer an unquestionable improvement over the $\gamma$-2PCFs, with enhancement factors ranging in $[1.35, 1.85]$ for $\sigma_8$ and $[1.95, 2.45]$ for $w_0$.

 Our results are clearly specific to the present analysis framework, as they are affected by Fisher matrix ill-conditioning, the varying tail cuts needed to ensure Gaussianity, and the absence of systematics beyond shape noise.
-Such limitations also prevented us from investigating additional HOSs such as higher-order moments, persistent homology, and scattering transforms.
-However, despite the shortcomings, our findings remain informative for guiding a full MCMC analysis: combining the best-performing topological probe (MFs) with the most efficient 1-point statistic (PDF) -- which are expected to be only partially correlated, as shown in \citet{Novaes:2024dyh} for the ($\Omm$, $S_8$) plane -- would indeed constitute a solid starting point for a comprehensive HOS-based investigation.
+Such limitations also prevented us from investigating additional HOS such as higher-order moments, persistent homology, and scattering transforms.
+However, despite the shortcomings, our findings remain informative for guiding a full MCMC analysis: combining the best-performing topological probe (MFs) with the most efficient one-point statistic (PDF) -- which are expected to be only partially correlated, as shown in \citet{Novaes:2024dyh} for the ($\Omm$, $S_8$) plane -- would indeed constitute a solid starting point for a comprehensive HOS-based investigation.